 - Pour enchilada sauce into a shallow bowl or pan.

-- Dip 4 corn tortillas in enchilada sauce and use to line the bottom of a 9x13 pan.
+- Dip 4 corn tortillas in enchilada sauce and line the bottom of a 9x13 pan with them.

 - Mix onions salsa, beans, and corn.